 We have the pleasure of welcoming Craig Fisher today to our interview series.
 I am Sumitha Mariyam from the peopleHum team. before we begin just a quick introduction of peopleHum. peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work.
-We run the peopleHum blog and video channel which receives upwards of 200,000 visitors a year and publish around 2 interviews with well-known names globally, every month.

 Welcome, Craig.
 We’re thrilled to have you.

 Thanks, Sumitha.
 It’s nice to be here.
 I appreciate you having me on.
 How's your day going?

 Our day is going well.
 It’s our pleasure to have you, Craig.
 So moving on to the interview, the first question I have for you would be,